Inspire Students with an Understanding of Creation by Earning a B.Ed. in Middle Education – Science

 The bachelor’s degree in middle education will prepare you with a variety of foundational courses in English, communication, math, history, physics, psychology, biology, and more.
 You’ll be well-prepared to communicate these ideas and topics to your students.

-Plus, you’ll complete 90 practicum hours and 150 student teaching hours for a total of 240 hours of classroom experience prior to graduation.
+Plus, you’ll complete a total of 390 hours of classroom experience prior to graduation.

 By concentrating in science, you’ll gain additional insights with courses on the elements of general chemistry, environmental science, and astronomy.
 With these classes, you’ll gain a broad foundation in the types of science-related subjects you’ll be teaching your middle school students.